json-schema-org/json-schema-spec/jsonschema-core.md

 ##### `prefixItems`

-The value of "prefixItems` MUST be a non-empty array of valid JSON Schemas.
+The value of `prefixItems` MUST be a non-empty array of valid JSON Schemas.

 Validation succeeds if each element of the instance validates against the subschema at the same position, if any.
 This keyword does not constrain the